Rose Water For Eyes: 10 Benefits And How To Use It

 1. Soothes Your Eyes

-Rose flowers (petals and hips) contain flavonoids, anthocyanins, and terpenes.
+Rose flowers (petals and hips) contain flavonoidsi XA group of polyphenols that have antioxidant benefits and may prevent cell damage and inflammation. , anthocyanins, and terpenesi XNaturally occurring chemical compounds in plants and flowers responsible for their fragrance. .
 Moreover, roses are rich in phenolic compounds that scavenge free radicals and have anti-inflammatory and antidepressant properties (1).
 Applying rose water to your eyes soothes them instantly.

 2. May Help Soothe Skin Irritation